-Dry eyes are a condition characterized by chronic lack of moisture and hydration on the surface of your eyes.
-There are many factors that can contribute to dry eye syndrome, including a lack of equilibrium in your tear-flow system, the effects of aging, and the side effects of common drugs such as histamines.
-Diseases such as rheumatoid arthritis and thyroid disease.
-Environmental causes such as continual exposure to air conditioners and heaters may also dry out your tear film.
+Dry eyes are a condition characterized by discomfort of the ocular surface due to tear film abnormalities.
+There are many factors that can contribute to dry eye syndrome such as extended amounts of screen time, poor hydration, side effects from systemic medication usage, as well as certain systemic conditions such as rheumatoid arthritis and thyroid disease.
+Environmental causes such as continual exposure to air conditioners, ceiling fans, or heaters may also dry out your tear film.

 How Can Symptoms of Dry Eye Syndrome be Treated?

-Your optometrist or other health care professional may advise the use of artificial tears to help lubricate your eyes.
-Using eye drops is a simple and painless process intended to help replace your natural tear ducts.
-There are several brands of artificial tears available, so your doctor will make a recommendation based on your individual needs.
+Your optometrist may advise the use of artificial tears to help lubricate your eyes.
+Using eye drops is a simple and painless process intended to help replace your natural tears.
+There are several brands and types of artificial tears available, so your doctor will make a recommendation based on your individual needs.

 - Increasing Tear Production

-Your eye doctor may also suggest the implementation of a specific eye drop medication that helps to increase the production of tears.
+Your eye doctor may also suggest the use of a specific eye drop medication that helps to increase the production of tears.
 There are several prescription drops available that can be used to help manage and treat your dry eye symptoms if artificial tears alone are not sufficient.

 - Nutritional Supplements

-Nutritional supplements, including those containing omega-3 fatty acids, have been shown to help reduce some symptoms of dry eye syndrome.
+Nutritional supplements, such as those containing omega-3 fatty acids, have been shown to help reduce some symptoms of dry eye syndrome.
 Incorporating nutritional supplements into your diet may also be part of your eye doctor’s treatment plan.

-Contact our offices in Ottawa, IL today if you are suffering from symptoms of dry eye syndrome and wish to find relief for your condition.
+Contact our office today if you are suffering from symptoms of dry eye syndrome and wish to find relief for your condition.